zdenda-online/dxcrypto/README.md

 - Extensible for custom implementations of algorithms or only specific parts of existing ones (e.g. key derivation for encryption or custom combination of input text and salt prior to hashing)

+- Detailed javadoc for understanding what is happening under the hood

 - Hashing algorithms: **MD5**, **SHA1**, **SHA256** and **SHA512**

 ```java